Magnetism and electricity: State, analyse and apply principles in electric circuits

 Now calculate the current:

-[latex]\scriptsize \begin{align*}I&=\displaystyle \frac{V}{R}\\&=\displaystyle \frac{{12}}{{16}}\\&=\text{0}\text{.75 A}\end{align*}[/latex]
+[latex]\scriptsize \begin{align*}I&=\displaystyle \frac{V}{R}\\&=\displaystyle \frac{{12}}{{16}}\\&=\text{0}\text{.75 A}\end{align*}[/latex] - Find the total resistance:

 [latex]\scriptsize \begin{align*}\displaystyle \frac{1}{{{{R}_{p}}}}&=\displaystyle \frac{1}{{{{r}_{1}}}}+\displaystyle \frac{1}{{{{r}_{2}}}}\\&=\displaystyle \frac{1}{1}+\displaystyle \frac{1}{3}\\\text{ }{{R}_{p}}&=\text{ 0}\text{.75 }\Omega \end{align*}[/latex]